Gscorreia89/pyChemometrics/README.md

  - ChemometricsPLS_Logistic: Partial Least Squares - Logistic regression using the PLS scores as predictors
  - ChemometricsPLS_LDA: Partial Least Squares - Quadratic discriminant analysis, using the PLS scores as predictors

-The main objects in this package wrap pre-existing scitkit-learn Principal Component Analysis (PCA) and Partial Least Squares (PLS) algorithms, and make use of the cross-validation and model selection functionality from scikit-learn.
+These objects wrap pre-existing [scikit-learn](http://scikit-learn.org/stable/documentation.html) Principal Component Analysis
+(PCA) and Partial Least Squares (PLS) algorithms, and make use of the cross-validation and model selection functionality from [scikit-learn](http://scikit-learn.org/stable/documentation.html).

 ### Instalation
 To install, simply navigate to the main package folder and run